maroda/sounding.com/hugo/content/_index.md

 title = "Features"
-description = "craquemattic exploration welcomes you" author = "craque" date = "2020-10-29"
+description = "craquemattic exploration welcomes you" author = "craque" date = "2021-12-20"
 layout = "features"
 +++

-## Variability in Response
+## Channel Updates

-Weekly improvisation from the Craque studio (youtube archive of twitch.tv/craquemattic)
+Semi-Weekly improvisations from the Craque studio.

-### Oct 28, 2020
+### Nov 27, 2021

+Experiments with multi-cam recordings, working with Final Cut Pro and learning that mixing significantly long video clips of different frame rates will shift reality quite a bit.
+Noted!
+Although unless you're really paying close attention, there's not much that gives the drifting sync problem away.

+This was recorded Wednesday evening when I was blessed with no migraine or hyperacusis, so the session went quite long due to my sheer enjoyment of playing music for an extended period.

+I feel like the spirit of Princess, who we lost at the ripe age of 18, flows through this one.
+She would have been here, diligent cat on a synth in space, listening and purring along, we'll miss her forever.
+This is for her.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EkCgfbd2R2U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mv98xYL8xuA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <hr>